jberkenbilt/qfs/README.md

 # XXX work in

 Refactor
-* XXX Add qfs list-s3 s3://bucket/prefix with -long to show mtime and size
+* Add qfs list-s3 s3://bucket/prefix with -long to show mtime and size
-* S3 uses subpackages of s3source (from ~/source/s3-list-bucket/)
-  * If a Database is given, use it for FileInfo
-  * When Database() is called
-    * Travers using ~/source/s3-list-bucket/
-    * Keep track of files that don't belong including non-latest repo files and non-repo file
-* RepoDb doesn't need s3 timestamp.
-When listing the bucket, if there are conflicts, delete all but the one with the most recent timestamp.
-* Keep the local copy of the repo db in sync incrementally as originally planned.

 * Repo structure
   prefix/
     .@d,modtime,permissions -- only for root